Generalized Clustering and Multi-Manifold Learning with Geometric Structure Preservation: Introduction

 \section{Introduction}

 Clustering, a fundamental tool for data analysis and visualization, has been an essential research topic in data science.
-Conventional clustering algorithms such as $K$-Means \cite{macqueen1965some}, Gaussian Mixture Models (GMM) \cite{bishop2006pattern}, and spectral clustering \cite{shi2000normalized} perform clustering based on distance or similarity.
+This paper focuses on \emph{generalized clustering}, which takes vector data as input and is applicable to data with various dimensions, not limited to 2-D image data.
+Conventional clustering algorithms such as $K$-Means \cite{macqueen1965some}, Gaussian Mixture Models \cite{bishop2006pattern}, and Spectral Clustering \cite{shi2000normalized} perform clustering based on distance or similarity measures.
 However, handcrafted distance or similarity measures are rarely reliable for large-scale high-dimensional data, making it increasingly challenging to achieve effective clustering.
 An intuitive solution is to transform the data from the high-dimensional input space to the low-dimensional latent space and then to cluster the data in the latent space.
-This can be achieved by applying dimensionality reduction techniques such as PCA \cite{wold1987principal}, t-SNE \cite{maaten2008visualizing}, and UMAP \cite{mcinnes2018umap}.
-However, since these methods are not specifically designed for clustering tasks, some of their properties may be contrary to our expectations, e.g., two data points from different manifolds that are close in the input space will be closer in the latent space derived by UMAP.
-Therefore, the first question here is \emph{how to learn the manifold representation that favors clustering?}
+This can be achieved by applying manifold-based dimensionality reduction techniques, such as t-SNE \cite{maaten2008visualizing}, and UMAP \cite{mcinnes2018umap}.
+However, since these methods are not specifically designed for clustering tasks, some of their properties may be contrary to our expectations, e.g., two data points from different manifolds that are close in the input space will be closer in the latent space learned by UMAP.
+Therefore, the first question here is \emph{how to perform multi-manifold learning for dimensionality reduction that favors clustering?}